showansimkhada/fin-act/guides/Linux.md

 [Go to table of contents](#table-of-contents)

 ## 2. Install QEMU VM and boot into the Live System
 Choose either brew or ports to install QEMU.
-You can follow this [link](#https://www.qemu.org/download/#macos) to install QEMU.
+You can follow this link https://www.qemu.org/download/#macos to install QEMU.

-The command to run the QEMU VM is as follow if it didn't work please go to this [site](#https://www.qemu.org) for more information.
+The command to run the QEMU VM is as follows: if it didn't work, please go to this https://www.qemu.org for more information.
 Add the command -drive file=/dev/diskXXX,if=virtio,format=raw \ per partitions.

     sudo qemu-system-x86_64 \
     -accel hvf \
--cpu Penryn \
     -m 4G \
     -smp 4 \
     -boot d \
--drive file=/users/showan/Desktop/Linux/kali.iso,media=cdrom \
+    -drive file=<path-to-kali>/kali.iso,media=cdrom \
     -drive file=/dev/diskXXX,if=virtio,format=raw \
     -drive file=/usr/local/opt/qemu/share/qemu/edk2-x86_64-code.fd,if=pflash,readonly=on \
     -vga std

-** Note you need to pass the EFI partition of your mac if you did not create separate BOOT partition.
+** Note you need to pass the EFI partition of your Mac if you did not create a separate BOOT partition.

-Select live system and run the following commands in the terminal.
+Select a live system and run the following commands in the terminal.

 <hr>
 <table>